-I’m Amanda Meggison – founder of Planted Life (formally Tarian Pantry), passionately plant-based and aspiring crazy cat lady!
+I’m Amanda Meggison – founder of Planted Life, passionately plant-based and equally as passionate about movement in nature.

 I created Planted Life to change the perception that a vegan lifestyle is for tree-hugging hippies who graze on lettuce leaves.
 I wanted to prove that an active vegan lifestyle is achievable, sustainable and utterly nutritious.
 I wanted to support others who are looking to include more plants in their diet or who are ready to take the plunge and become vegetarian or vegan.